 The key is to keep a record of your target distances, time of day, rifle and ammo used, weather conditions, scores, and everything about mirage.
 You could also get in with a long range team and sit in on the match sessions.
 You can listen to the coach call out corrections to the shooter and compare scores afterwards.
 When it's a multiple shooter contest, line your spotting scope to see multiple targets at once and see how mirage is different at various distances and how it affected their bullet.
 You might even be able to see where a shooter failed to miss a shift.
 With observation, practice, and popping off rounds, you'll soon be able to read mirage like an old friend.

-It’s as Complicated as You Make it!
+Reading Mirage Is as Complicated as You Make it!

 There's quite some math and fancy science definitions to how mirage affects shooting.
 But, you can always cut yourself some schooling by shooting when mirage would be less of a problem like at sunrise or when it's pretty overcast outside.